-| A---Address of the leftmost position of Operand-A.
+A---Address of the leftmost position of Operand-A. B---Address of the leftmost position of Operand-B.

 IA--Index register for determining effective address of Operand-A. IB--Index register for determining effective address of Operand-B.

 AC--If AC is 0, A is address in controlling partition.
 If AC is 1, A is address in Common.
 BC--If BC is 0, B is address in controlling partition.
 If BC is 1, B is address in Common.